 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Wednesday, April 16th, 2014 at 8:55 am and is filed under Discovery Writing, Editing, Outlining, Plot, Season 9.
+This entry was posted on Wednesday, April 16th, 2014 at 8:55 am and is filed under Season 9, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.